sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    In scenario 1 & 2, assistance is required to stop currently running container(s) for this feature, go through service stop and then kick off service start, which would result in scenario 3 above.
 In scenario 3, the kube container starts & run smoothly

-* The monit could help switch from kubernetes managed to local image, on any failure scenario.
+* A daemon could help switch from kubernetes managed to local image, on any failure scenario.

-  If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
-The monit could watch for failures, if configured.
-When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image, if fallback to local image is enabled.
+  For kube managed features with fallback, a daemon could be written to watch for any failure and help fallback to local.
+A kube managed daemon could remain stuck in KUBE_STOPPED state, if the corresponding manifest is removed/corrupted or corresponding docker image could not be pulled down.
+In such scenarios, if it is stuck in that state for too long, it could be forced into INIT state and let it run local image, with a `systemctl start`.

 *  Systemd service install for new kubernetes features.